-N atheer is a recovering Engineer, Photographer and Activist, whose work usually focuses on humanitarian issues and actively promotes a healthy lifestyle
+My name is Natheer an Engineer, Photographer and Activist, whose work usually focuses on humanitarian issues and actively promotes a healthy lifestyle

-My mission is primarily to contribute into turning Tripoli to the cycling haven it should be, by promoting active cycling, lobbying for bicycle lanes, and helping raise awareness about the benefits of the bicycle in both the new and the old generations.
+My mission is primarily to contribute into turning Tripoli to the cycling haven it should be, by promoting active cycling, lobbying for bicycle lanes, and helping raise awareness about the benefits of the bicycle in both the young and the older generations.

-The decision makers’ attitude towards the cause had been very futile, not taking the matter considerably whenever approached.
+The decision makers’ attitude towards the cause had been very futile, not taking the matter in consideration whenever approached.

 Another challenge is the car drivers mindset on the roads, and the attitude of some when interacting with a cyclist on the road.

 And last but not least, one major challenge is the absence of any bicycle lanes in the city.